Set up namespaces

 Tenant and namespace terminologies

-Tenant is the top-level entity under which you can create namespaces and sub-namespaces.
+Tenant is the top-level entity under which you can create namespaces and child-namespaces.

-For example, here tenant is abccorp and its namespaces are abccorp.security-bu, abccorp.datacenter-bu, and abccorp.agent-bu.
-The sub-namespaces are abccorp.security-bu.dev-team, ababccorp.security-bu.testing-team, and abccorp.security-bu.finance.team.
+• In this example, the tenant is abccorp and its child namespaces are abccorp.security-bu, abccorp.datacenter-bu, and abccorp.agent-bu.
+The child namespaces of abccorp.security-bu are abccorp.security-bu.dev-team, abccorp.security-bu.testing-team, and abccorp.security-bu.finance.team.